Baby You Can Drive My Car Because You Don’t Have One

 0

-Looks like it is official: The consumer purchasing frenzy is slowing down and one of the biggest victims is auto sales.
+It looks like it’s official: The consumer purchasing frenzy is slowing down, and auto sales are among the biggest victims.

-According to Yahoo News, after eight years of strong sales, auto lending is slowing down as missed payments rise.
-That’s partly because subprime loans to people with credit scores 600 and below are booming, as Business Insider’s Frank Chaparro recently detailed.
+According to Yahoo News, auto lending is slowing down after eight years of strong sales as missed payments rise.
+That’s partly because, as Business Insider’s Frank Chaparro recently detailed, subprime loans to people with credit scores of 600 and below are booming.

 This big-ticket item is one reason to be worried about the lending slowdown, especially with concerns that the industry has plateaued after seven straight years of growth.

-The spillover effect from falling retail sales in March was worsened by a 1.2% drop in auto dealership sales — the third straight monthly drop in auto sales.
-And since cars need gas, this translated into a 1% drop in gasoline sales, and a 1.5% drop in people buying building materials.
+The spillover effect from falling retail sales in March was worsened by a 1.2% drop in auto dealership sales—the third straight monthly drop in auto sales.
+Since cars need gas, this translated into a 1% drop in gasoline sales and a 1.5% drop in people buying building materials.

 According to David Rosenberg, Gluskin Sheff’s chief economist, new auto loans fell 17% at JPMorgan and 29% at Wells Fargo year-on-year in the first quarter.
-One reason: big banks that make car loans are tightening loan standards as missed payments increase, as are the number of car repossessions.
+One reason is that big banks that make car loans are tightening loan standards as missed payments and car repossessions increase.

-In related news, household debt is on the rise and U.S. retail sales fell for a second straight month in March, another sign that consumer spending has weakened so far in 2017.
+In related news, household debt is on the rise, and U.S. retail sales fell for a second straight month in March, which is another sign that consumer spending has weakened so far in 2017.
 This weakness happened despite the healthy labor market.

 More bad news is that household debt rose in the first quarter of 2017 to $12.73 trillion, exceeding its peak in the third quarter of 2008.
 Student loans account for 10.6 percent of that total, up from 3.3 percent in 2003, while housing’s share, though still great, has fallen back to 2003 levels, according to data from the Federal Reserve Bank of New York.

-And more bad news from the Commerce Department which said retail sales declined 0.3% in February and 0.2% in March 2017, which was above the expected 0.1% drop economists predicted.
-Coming on the heels of February’s revised 0.3% drop.
-This was the worst two month sales drop in two years.
+And more bad news from the Commerce Department: Retail sales declined 0.3% in February and 0.2% in March 2017, above the expected 0.1% drop economists predicted.
+This was the worst two-month sales drop in two years, following February’s revised 0.3% drop.

 Short-Term vs. Long-Term Economic News